abodelot/angular-lightbox/README.md

 Angular Lightbox
 ----------------

 A minimal lightbox directive for AngularJS.
-No dependencies!
+No other dependencies!

 Check out the [demo page](https://rawgit.com/abodelot/angular-lightbox/master/demo.html)!